-- You can bulk book five sessions for the discounted rate of £250 (save £10).
-Included in the price, you will receive a free tube of Biofreeze pain relieving gel (RRP £10) and a free frozen shoulder exercise programme booklet derived from the NAT experts (worth £23).
+- You can bulk book five, ten or twenty sessions for a discounted rate.
+Included in the price, you will receive a free tube of Biofreeze pain relieving gel – 118mL (RRP £10) and a free frozen shoulder exercise programme booklet derived from the NAT experts (worth £23).

 Everyone presents at a slightly different stage of the condition, whether it’s the ‘pre-freezing, freezing, frozen or defrosting’ stage so it is difficult to gauge exactly how long the recovery will be and how many sessions are required, but here is a rough idea of what to expect, depending what stage you are at:

 |Frozen (9-16 months)||5-8 Sessions|